-Israeli military says rocket fired from Gaza amid tensions
+Rocket fired at Israel from Gaza as Mideast tensions mount

-JERUSALEM (AP) — A rocket was fired into southern Israel from the Gaza Strip late Wednesday, the Israeli military said, in the second such attack this week as Mideast tensions have soared over violence in Jerusalem.
+JERUSALEM (AP) — A rocket was fired into southern Israel from the Gaza Strip late Wednesday, the Israeli military said, in the second such attack this week as Israeli-Palestinian tensions have soared over violence in Jerusalem.

-It was not immediately clear if there were any casualties or damage, and no one claimed the strike.
+There were no immediate reports of casualties or damage, and no one claimed the strike.
+Israel holds the Hamas militant group that rules Gaza responsible for all rocket fire and typically responds with airstrikes within hours.

-The Islamic militant group Hamas that rules Gaza had issued vague threats earlier Wednesday over a planned march through Jerusalem by Israeli ultra-nationalists.
-But Israeli police blocked roads and prevented the marchers from reaching dense Palestinian neighborhoods, after a similar event nearly a year ago helped trigger an Israel-Gaza war.
+Hamas had earlier issued vague threats over a planned march through Jerusalem by Israeli ultra-nationalists.
+But Israeli police blocked roads and prevented the marchers from reaching dense Palestinian neighborhoods in and around the Old City, after a similar event nearly a year ago helped trigger an Israel-Gaza war.

 Police used parked trucks and barricades just outside the walls of the Old City to close the main road leading down to Damascus Gate, the epicenter of last year’s unrest.
 After some pushing and shoving with police, the marchers rallied near the barricades, waving flags, singing and chanting.